American Silversmiths

 picture

-• Advertised in the Providence Gazette (Providence RI), 8 Dec 1792, reporting partnership with his brother will carry on "the Business of Gold and Silversmith in its various branches a few doors south of the Baptist Meeting House."
+• Advertised: Providence Gazette, on 8 Dec 1792, in Providence RI.
+Reporting partnership with his brother will carry on "the Business of Gold and Silversmith in its various branches a few doors south of the Baptist Meeting House."

-• Advertised in the United States Gazette (Providence RI), 3 Jan 1793, with his brother William, "Informs the public that they carry on the business of gold- and silversmiths in its various branches a few doors south of the Baptist Meeting House, and directly opposite Capt.
+• Advertised: United States Gazette, on 3 Jan 1793, in Providence RI.
+With his brother William, "Informs the public that they carry on the business of gold- and silversmiths in its various branches a few doors south of the Baptist Meeting House, and directly opposite Capt.
 Richard Jackson's where they have for sale; silver spoons of different kinds and sizes, gold necklaces and a variety of plated buckles."
 8

 • He worked in 1811-1814 as a silversmith in Providence RI

-• Advertised in the Providence Patriot (Providence RI), 6 Nov 1819, dissolution of firm.
+• Advertised: Providence Patriot, on 6 Nov 1819, in Providence RI.
+Dissolution of firm.
 3

 • He worked after 1819 as a silversmith in Providence RI